Zapatitos Blancos: One Rhyme, Three Processes:

 • The eliminated student points steady music on a shoe or shoe icon

-• The eliminated students tracks four shoes or four shoe icons
+• The eliminated students track four shoes or four shoe icons

 Aural Experiences: